20+ Top HR Thought Leaders to Follow

 Looking for more insight from the HR community?

 I’d be missing a beat if I didn’t shout out our own Head of Brand & Comms, Lauren Schneider.
 A former journalist-turned-PR-Pro-turned-Marketing-mastermind, she hosts our podcast here at Compt, Getting Personal, and pens the accompanying newsletter.
-It drops every month!
+It drops every month and is packed with candid conversations about AI, culture, equity, and the realities of working in HR right now!

 Offer Simple, Impactful Benefits